LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-console/_index.md

 {{% notice blue "Note" "rocket"%}}

    We haven't covered static properties and methods in-depth yet.
-For this assignment, know simply that they allow us to use properties and methods of a class without creating an object from that class.
+For this assignment, know that they allow us to use properties and methods of a class without creating an object from that class.
 For example, we can call `JobData.FindAll()` from the `TechJob` class.